ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ###### `"on": "blur"` trigger

-The on blur is part of the custom browser events that are supported by the Custom Browser Event Tracker.
+The on blur is part of the browser events that are supported by the Browser Event Tracker.
 Use the blur trigger (`"on": "blur"`) to fire a request when a specified element is no longer in focus.
 Use [`selector`](#element-selector) to control which elements will cause this request to fire.
 The trigger will fire for all elements